 Pricing

 Our pricing is always subject to change.
-However, once you are locked in with a deposit, we will honor the current price at the time depsoit was made, and will never charge you more than what we agreed upon.
+However, once you are locked in with a deposit, we will honor the current price at the time deposit was made, and will never charge you more than what we agreed upon.

 Does Taylored Dobermans have a wait-list?